chen0040/java-ann-mlp/README.md

 The sample code below shows how to use the MLP classifier to predict the labels of the heart-scale sample from libsvm.

 The training data is loaded from a data frame connected to the "heart_scale" libsvm file (please refer to [here](https://github.com/chen0040/java-data-frame) for more example on how to create a data frame).

+As the heart-scale data frame has (-1, +1) numerical output, the codes first coverts the (-1, +1) as categorical output label "category-label".
 ```java
 InputStream inputStream = new FileInputStream("heart_scale");